turingschool/alumni-site/volunteer.md

 There are two ways to share a job at Turing:
 1. Post directly to #job-hunt on Turing's Slack **OR**
 2. Take less than 5 minutes to <a href="https://terminal.turing.edu/add-job" target="_blank">post your jobs on Terminal</a> - the Turing Community's internal job board for junior, mid, and senior level jobs.
 In addition to the job board listing, jobs are posted on Turing’s Slack and are sent out via email.
-* Create a company profile (you only have to do this once).
+* Create a company profile (you only have to do this once)
 * Provide your contact information.
-Only Turing’s Partnership Manager and staff will have access to this info for follow-up questions.
+Only Turing’s Partnership Manager and staff will have access to this info for follow-up questions
-* Share details about the job, including a link to apply on your website or for applicants to receive more info.
+* Share details about the job, including a link to apply on your website or for applicants to receive more info

 Additional ways to connect with entry level devs:
 * <a href="https://terminal.turing.edu/profiles" target="_blank">Browse our new grads</a> (all are looking for jobs).
-Reach out directly or <a href="mailto:partnerships@turing.edu">contact our Partnership Manager</a> for an intro.
+Reach out directly or <a href="mailto:partnerships@turing.edu">contact our Partnership Manager</a> for an intro
-* <a href="mailto:partnerships@turing.edu">Contact our Partnership Manager</a> to create a curated list of new job seeker candidates based on your needs.
+* <a href="mailto:partnerships@turing.edu">Contact our Partnership Manager</a> to receive a curated list of new job seeker candidates based on your needs

 #### Connect Us With Your Company